UCRL-ICLR26/ucrl-iclr26.github.io/content/call-for-papers.md

 currently under review at another conference such as NeurIPS is permitted); if unsure, please check yourself with the corresponding venue.

+## Format

+Submissions should be **double-blind** and formatted using the ICML latex template and formatting instructions.
+Papers should be **up to 6 pages** in length, including all main results, figures, and tables.
+Appendices containing additional details are allowed, but reviewers are not expected to take this into account.

 ## Submission Link
 <https://openreview.net/group?id=ICLR.cc/2026/Workshop/UCRL>